 I. Genomic & Epigenetics Pillar

 From a fetus through old age, biological mechanisms, known as epigenetics, act like a dimmer switch, determining which genes are turned on, including their intensity, or turned off to form various structures in our bodies —vital organs, brain structures, etc. Consequently, epigenetics, a relatively new field of research backed by a growing body of evidence, and epigenomics —the genome-wide distribution of epigenetic changes— are considered essential to unravelling the underlying pathophysiology of brain disorders.
-Dr Michael Meaney and his lab are thus a critical addition to the Ludmer Centre’s transdisciplinary research approach.
+Dr. Patricia Pelufo Silveira and her lab are thus a critical addition to the Ludmer Centre’s transdisciplinary research approach.
 Dr. Silveira created a biologically informed methodology, expression-based Polygenic Risk Scores (ePRS).
 Her approach focuses on gene networks, rather than individual genes or single-genetic-variations, and enables the exploitation of underutilised genetic data collected by most studies exploring the impact of early life adversities.

 Current epigenetic research indicates that adverse prenatal and childhood experiences can manifest in health problems across a person’s life spectrum, right into old age, increasing susceptibility to depression, anxiety and other mental illnesses.
 A growing array of physical and mental illnesses already have some level of evidence indicating epigenetic mechanisms.
 Although the developmental processes through which these factors operate are poorly understood, 70 percent of mental disorders as well as some neurodegenerative disorders, including Alzheimer’s, dementia, and Parkinson’s, are believed to have their genesis in the prenatal or early-childhood periods.
 Research into how individuals react to similar adverse events also suggests this impact is not immutable, underscoring the existence of a ‘resiliency factor’ as well as environmental factors that reinforce it.
 A relatively new field of study, epigenetic research provides renewed hope for the identification of diagnostic bio-markers, early intervention plans, tailored-treatment plans, and prevention strategies.